 "Getting to Italy" by rail from the UK basically means to the north of Italy, or maybe as far as Rome - this takes a day.
 Puglia is still a long way off, about another day trip.
 So we suggest:

-* consider travelling by train if you have more than a couple of weeks available for your trip overall, count the travelling days as part of the experience
+* consider travelling by train if you have at least 10 days available for your trip overall, count the travelling days as part of the experience

 * break the journey in the north of Italy